The average salary for a Mining Engineer is $79,643.

 Popular Employer Salaries for Mining Engineer

-Popular Skills for Mining Engineer
+What Are Popular Skills for Mining Engineers?

-What is the Pay by Experience Level for Mining Engineer
+What is the Pay by Experience Level for Mining Engineers?